Didr0/esp32-quadcopter-esp32-drone/Hardware/README.md

 // tips, notes // consigli, note //

-  #- Each photo contains either in the name or within the version number of the project //
+    --Each photo contains either in the name or within the version number of the project //

     Ogni foto contiene o nel nome o all'interno il numero della versione del progetto

 //------------------------------------------------------------------------------------------